vvatanabe/dynamomq/README.md

 - `AWS_SECRET_ACCESS_KEY` - Your AWS secret key.
 - `AWS_SESSION_TOKEN` - Session token for temporary credentials.

-### Shared Configuration and Credentials Files

-These files provide a common location for storing AWS credentials and configuration settings, enabling consistent credential management across different AWS tools and applications.

 ## Usage for DynamoMQ CLI

 The `dynamomq` command-line interface provides a range of commands to interact with your DynamoDB-based message queue.
 Below are the available commands and global flags that can be used with `dynamomq`.